by Kelly R. Smith

-Here we are in February.
+Here we are.
+Last January is in the rear view mirror; the new one is fast arriving.
 Was weight loss one of your New Year’s resolutions?
 How’s that working out?
 Weight loss is kind of a nebulous term.
 What most people really want is fat loss, not to be confused with lean muscle mass loss.

 When a person goes on a diet and introduces weight training, the number on the scale starts to lose its meaning and those pounds reflected are not a good way to judge progress.
 Your “body weight” may not change much but your percentage of body fat does.
 Why?
 Because muscle weighs about 15-20% more than fat so the same “weight” of muscle occupies less real estate than fat.
 The way your clothes fit give a better indication of your progress than the scale does.
 Of course, if you do not introduce weight training the scale becomes more of a better indicator.
 This is also true if you take up running.

 To maintain optimal health it is important to reach and maintain a certain percentage of body fat.
 There are many components to your weight such as bone density, level of hydration (water), and organs.
 BMI or Body Mass Index is a method of estimating a person’s body fat percentage based on their weight and height measurement which it assigns a reference number to.
 It is easy to calculate.
 Try it below.